-The Doge's Palace is one of the main tourist attractions in Venice, an obligatory stop for all visitors.
-It is almost impossible to find St. Mark's Square without tourists, even during the off-peak seasons.
-The reason for the popularity of this unique building is due to two main reasons: the stunning beauty of its architecture and the large number of works of art housed inside.
+When talking about the Doge's Palace, we are talking about one of the main tourist attractions of Venice, an obligatory stop for all visitors, it is almost impossible to find St. Mark's Square without tourists even during the off-peak seasons.
+The reason for the popularity of this unique building is due to two main reasons: the breathtaking beauty of its architecture and the large number of works of art housed inside.

 If you already have your tickets for the Doge's Palace, here are the highlights you should not miss, so you can enjoy the tour even more.

 The Opera Museum

 Starting in 1876, a major restoration plan was put into action: it covered the two main façades and the capitals on the first floor.
 42 capitals were replaced by copies, the originals after an exhaustive repair were placed together with other sculptures of the facade in the Opera Museum.
 This space is ideal to admire up close details of original pieces that in other scenarios would be impossible to see.

 The Doge's Palace is among the most important monuments of Venice of the Serenissima.
 While it is true that all the elements that make up the outer facade of the Doge's Palace correspond to impressive architectural landmarks and true Venetian icons; it is no less true that the inner courtyard is equally impressive.
 From this area you can appreciate at a quick glance the internal facades of the three wings of the Palace.

 The Porta della Carta is the element that leads through the Foscari Arch from St. Mark's Square to the central courtyard.
 The entire façade of the courtyard is a clearly Renaissance work with a rich succession of arcades and ornaments made of pilasters, friezes and oculi.
 Next to the Arco del Foscari is the beautiful clock façade, made in 1615 by Monopola.

-In the Ducal Palace details are everywhere you look; two important highlights are its main staircases.
+At the Doge's Palace details are everywhere you look; two important highlights are its main staircases.

 Staircase of the Giants